dkyanakiev/prometheus-stress-test/README.md

 ## Managing the GKE cluster
 `./cluster.sh <cluster-name> <project-name>` - To build,delete or get credentials for your cluster
+    - `cluster-name` - Name you want to give to the new GKE cluster
+    - `project-name` - Name of the google project you wish to assign the GKE cluster
 Example:
 `./cluster.sh test-cluster-demo automation-test-demo`